cmake-basis/BASIS/README.txt

   hierarchy standard of BASIS is provided.
 This template is further accompanied by CMake modules which not only follow the filesystem hierarchy standard, but also implement the build system standard as well as the standard on testing and packaging software developed at SBIA.
-Next, the BASIS package provides utility functions for each supported programming language which implement certain aspects of the software implementation standard such as, for example, the Calling Conventions on how to execute subprocesses and the parsing of command-line arguments.
+The BASIS package provides moreover utility functions for each supported programming language which implement certain aspects of the software implementation standard such as, for example, the calling conventions on how to execute subprocesses and the parsing of command-line arguments.
 Where possible, these utility implementations were adopted from other open source software projects and integrated with BASIS.
   For a more detailed overview of the BASIS package, see sections COMPONENTS